 Compared to annual or 36-month agreements, the one-month term will only lock prices in for one month.
 Also, these licence prices will be transacted at a 20% higher rate.

 Can seats be held on a combination of 1-month, annual and 36-month terms?

 Yes, within the NCE, Microsoft allows customers to blend and combine licences across these terms.
-This provides flexibility to support permanent and seasonal worker scenarios, and gives greater control if an organisation wants reserve a portion of its licences which could be reduced or cancelled during any month.
+This provides flexibility to support permanent and seasonal worker scenarios and gives greater control if an organisation wants to reserve a portion of its licences which could be reduced or cancelled during any month.

 For example, an organisation may elect to hold 85% of its Dynamics 365 licences on a 12-month agreement.
-The remaining 15% of seats could be held on a one-month term which would allow for the overall seat count to be decreased within this threshold, if required.
+The remaining 15% of seats could be held on a one-month term, allowing the overall seat count to be decreased within this threshold if required.

 NCE Subscription Terms in Summary

 Blend and combine subscription terms for Dynamics 365, Power Platform, Microsoft 365 and Office 365 licences.

 Flexibility to decrease licences in any month at a price premium